 Methods of Teaching / Learning

-- A detailed introduction to logical reasoning and methods of proof
+- Provide students with an introduction to abstract algebra and methods of proof.

-- Experience of the methods used to interpret, understand and solve problems in elementary number theory and algebra
+- Provide students with experience of methods used to understand and solve problems involving vectors and matrices.

 The learning and teaching methods include: